 In exposure therapy, a therapist seeks to treat clients’ fears or anxiety by presenting them with the object or situation that causes their problem, with the idea that they will eventually get used to it.
 This can be done via reality, imagination, or virtual reality.
 Exposure therapy was first reported in 1924 by Mary Cover Jones, who is considered the mother of behavior therapy.
 Jones worked with a boy named Peter who was afraid of rabbits.
 Her goal was to replace Peter’s fear of rabbits with a conditioned response of relaxation, which is a response that is incompatible with fear (Figure 16.11).
 How did she do it?
 Jones began by placing a caged rabbit on the other side of a room with Peter while he ate his afternoon snack.
 Over the course of several days, Jones moved the rabbit closer and closer to where Peter was seated with his snack.
 After two months of being exposed to the rabbit while relaxing with his snack, Peter was able to hold the rabbit and pet it while eating (Jones, 1924).

 If this scenario causes Jayden anxiety, he lifts his finger.
 The therapist would then tell Jayden to forget the scene and return to his relaxed state.
-She repeats this scenario over and over until Jayden can imagine himself pressing the call button without anxiety.
+They repeat this scenario over and over until Jayden can imagine himself pressing the call button without anxiety.
 Over time the therapist and Jayden use progressive relaxation and imagination to proceed through all of the situations on Jayden’s hierarchy until he becomes desensitized to each one.
 After this, Jayden and the therapist begin to practice what he only previously envisioned in therapy, gradually going from pressing the button to actually riding an elevator.
 The goal is that Jayden will soon be able to take the elevator all the way up to the 29th floor of his office without feeling any anxiety.

 Sometimes, it’s too impractical, expensive, or embarrassing to re-create anxiety- producing situations, so a therapist might employ virtual reality exposure therapy by using a simulation to help conquer fears.
 Virtual reality exposure therapy has been used effectively to treat numerous anxiety disorders such as the fear of public speaking, claustrophobia (fear of enclosed spaces), aviophobia (fear of flying), and post-traumatic stress disorder (PTSD), a trauma and stressor-related disorder (Gerardi, Cukor, Difede, Rizzo, & Rothbaum, 2010).